craigbradford/twitter-personas/README.md

 Sign up for an Alchemy API key: http://www.alchemyapi.com/api/register.html

-Add the Twitter handles you want to analyse to the file named usernames.txt
+Add the Twitter handles you want to analyze to the file named usernames.txt

 Add the API keys you created to the file named api_keys.py